Do these thoughts describe your company's Azure cloud adoption..

 Facilitators are Azure knowledge workers (such as myself) who enjoy the opportunity to lead their peers through a great learning experience.
 The Facilitator is not necessarily an expert on all topics covered in the workshop.
 But this is the point of the CIE.
 Everyone who attends has the opportunity to share their experience, brainstorm and ask questions that the group can respond to.

-To become a CIE facilitator, one participates in a three-week course and presents a cloud immersion experience as their final project.
+To become a CIE facilitator, one participates in a three-week course and presents a customer immersion experience as their final project.

 SNP's CIE approach